- Legal Articles

 February 24, 2021|

 A COVID-19 middle east survey provides that 64 percent of the employers had allowed the employees to carry forward the unused leaves (owing to the pandemic) to the following year but the other 36 percent of the employers had this uncertainty as to whether they will allow such carry forward or not.
 The dilemma that these employers have is that, it leads to a high leave balance that gets accumulated in the balance sheet.
 From the point of view of the employer, he does not prefer such carry forward, firstly due to the above reason of difficulty in accounting and secondly, it creates a situation where the employees tend to take a long vacation which eventually leads to the deduction in the productivity, thereby effecting the business.
-The employment lawyers of Dubai will tend to discuss the steps taken by most companies concerning annual leaves of employees during the pandemic and their justifications under the Employment Law.

 What does the Law say?